SanghyunKim1/Hitting-vs-Pitching-vs-Fielding-vs-Baserunning/README.md

 ![](https://github.com/shk204105/Hitting-vs-Pitching-vs-Fielding-vs-Baserunning/blob/master/images/Time%20Series%20Plot2.png)

-I also created year bins to see a general trend for those stats, and the result seems similar to what I've concluded above.
+Furthermore, I also created year bins to see a general trend for those stats, and the result seems similar to what I've concluded above.

 ***6-4.
 Winning Team vs Losing Team***